vyn-development/lab-1/README.md

 ## 2. Why do we need `pom.xml`?

+> It is an XML file that contains information about the project and configuration details used by [`Maven`](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) to build the project.

 ## 3. Why do we need `@SpringBootApplication` annotation?
 What will happen if we remove it?

 ## 4. What is the purpose of the interface `CommandLineRunner`?